ghada49/QuickSign-Team10/README.md

   The model achieved a training accuracy of 93.32%, and a testing accuracy of 94.16%.
   The model is present under the name Model - 93.32% Training Acc - 94.16% Testing Acc.h5.
   The code for the model is present under the name Training Model Final.
+The training .npy files can be found on this OneDrive: [OneDrive Link](https://mailaub-my.sharepoint.com/:f:/g/personal/mas187_mail_aub_edu/Eo9ITMXVLopGskHlaDUiZHYBp729nYFlT3mcBJaBkJMqcA?e=bS6TVr).
 The cells can be run in order to train the model.

   The words trained on are: